Jash-Vora/Affect2Act/README.md

 2. **Computational Models of Emotion**: Mathematical frameworks for emotion
 3. **Multi-Agent Emotional Systems**: Collective emotional intelligence

-## 🏆 Why This Could Be THE Critical AGI Submodule
+## 🏆 Why this could be a critical AGI submodule

 ### 1. **Fundamental Necessity**
 Just as the visual cortex processes sight and the auditory cortex processes sound, **emotions process value and priority**.
 Any AGI system without sophisticated emotional processing will be: